discordeno/discordeno/website/docs/examples/reactionroles.md

 Now that the `/roles reactions` is complete, we should add the `/roles reactions create` command.

-We are doing this by specifying as an option of the subcommand group that we created before an option of type subcommand, this is a command that we can actually run from discord.
+We are doing this by specifying an option of type subcommand to the subcommand group that we created before.
+This is a command that we can actually run from Discord.

 ```ts
 options: [